 If you have ideas about incorporating more cultures in our education programs or are curious to know more about diversity through ethnomusicology, Nisha would like to hear from you.
 She is also keen to help teachers in schools who may have particular needs.
 Contact Nisha at email@example.com to share thoughts, schedule a chat or a zoom meeting.

-Nisha will also be presenting two webinars about blended learning on Thursday 12th August.
-One at 4pm Eastern Standard Time and one at 4pm Western Standard time.
+Nisha will also be presenting two webinars about blended learning on Thursday August 12 2021.
+One at 4pm Eastern Standard Time and one at 4pm Western Standard and Hong Kong time.